MESH-Research/invenio-remote-user-data-kcworks/README.md

 # Invenio extension for drawing user and groups data from a Remote API.

-This extension provides a service and event triggers to draws user and groups data from a remote API associated with a SAML login ID provider.
-(This is user data that cannot be derived from the SAML response itself at login, but must be pulled separately from an API.)
+This extension provides a service to draw user and groups data from a remote service associated with a SAML login ID provider.
+This is user data that cannot be derived from the SAML response itself at login, but must be pulled separately from an API endpoint exposed by the same service.
+This extension assumes the existence of two API endpoints exposed by the remote service: one for user data and one for group data.

+## Linking Invenio roles and collections with remote service groups

+This extension assumes that the `invenio_group_collections` extension is installed to allow Invenio collections (communities) to be linked with groups on the remote service.
+The extension assumes that Invenio users are assigned membership in these group collections based on their membership in groups on the remote service.
+To facilitate this, Invenio roles are created for each group collection when the collection is created.
+These correspond to the membership categories used by the remote service: "member", "admin", or whatever.
+The Invenio roles are named according to the pattern "{IDP name}---{slug for the group's Invenio collection}|{remote group ID}|{Invenio community permission role}".

+If a user's data update includes membership in a remote group, that group may or may not have already created a collection in Invenio.
+If the group does have a corresponding collection, then the Invenio permissions roles will already exist.
+The user is simply added to the appropriate role.
+If the group has not yet created an Invenio collection, this service does not create the collection itself.
+Instead, it only creates the Invenio roles corresponding to remote group's membership categories, and adds the group's members to the appropriate roles.
+When and if the group creates a collection, the roles will already be in place and the group members can be assigned varying permission levels based on their role.

+For example, if a user is a "member" of the "developers" group (id "12345") on the remote service called "myCommons", the user will be assigned to the role `myCommons---developers|12345|member`.

+Note: The Invenio roles for a group are only created by this extension individually, during user data updates.
+No roles are created if a group metadata update is triggered, even if the group has not yet created a collection.
+This is because we do not know the remote group's categories of membership until we receive a user data update that includes membership in that group.

+Note: It is possible to encounter name collisions in group collection slugs when we try to create a slug from the group's human readable name.
+This can happen where groups on different remote services have the same name, or when a group tries to create a group collection after having deleted an earlier one.
+In these cases, the `invenio_group_collections` extension automatically adds a unique suffix to the slug.
+This suffix is a number that increments by one each time a new collection is created with the same base slug.
+We do not attempt to resolve these collisions in this extension.
+Instead, we simply create the roles with the base slug without the disambiguation suffix.
+This ensures that group members' permissions are carried with them if a group deletes a collection and recreates a new one.
+The inclusion of the remote group ID in the role name ensures that the role name is unique to the remote group.

+## Triggering updates

+The service's update operations are triggered in two ways: automatically when a user logs in, and manually via a webhook signal sent from the remote service.

+### Automatic update at login

-The service checks to see whether the current user logged in with a SAML provider.
-If so, it sends an API request to the appropriate remote API associated with that server and stores or updates the user's data on the remote service in the Invenio database.
+When a user logs in, the `invenio_remote_user_data` extension checks to see whether the current user logged in with a SAML provider.
+If so, it sends an API request to the appropriate remote API associated with that remote service (configured via a variable in the instance's `invenio.cfg` file) and stores or updates the user's data from the remote service in the user's Invenio account metadata.

-By default this service is triggered when a user logs in.
-The service can also be called directly to update user data during a logged-in session, and it can be triggered by the remote service via a webhook signal.
+Only user metadata updates take place automatically at login.
+These include updates to the user's group memberships on the remote service, but this user update operation does not update any of the metadata for the groups themselves.
+Group metadata updates are only triggered by the webhook signal.

+### Manual update via webhook signal

+Updates operations can also be triggered by the remote service via a webhook signal sent to the `/api/webhooks/user_data_update` endpoint.
+This signal is a minimalist JSON object simply indicating that updates to one or more users or groups have taken place on the remote service.
+This extension then sends API requests to the remote service to retrieve the updated data, and it updates the corresponding Invenio user accounts and group collections (communities).

+A user's group membership information is updated whenever that user's remote metadata is updated.
+But

-## User data update content
+## The remote service's user data API

 Responses from the user data update endpoint on the remote service should be JSON objects with this shape: